The True Cost of Owning a Vehicle

 It’s not your first rodeo.
-You know cars are an expensive investment that cost more than just the sticker price.
-But as your friendly neighborhood credit union, we wanted to give you some insight into exactly what “true cost” means.
+You know vehicles are an expensive investment that cost more than just the sticker price.
+Whether it's a classic sedan, an RV, or a motorcycle, as your friendly neighborhood credit union, we wanted to give you some insight into exactly what “true cost” means.

-Normal wear and tear on a car can add up, so when you sit down to figure out your budget for a new car — or your tried and true ride — make sure you remember these things:
+Normal wear and tear on a vehicle can add up, so when you sit down to figure out your budget for a new vehicle — or your tried and true ride — make sure you remember these things:

 Maintenance falls into two camps.
 The first is your routine maintenance like oil changes, tire rotations, windshield wipers, fluid top-offs, etc. And then there are the bigger ticket items like new tires that you should plan and budget for.

 The bad news?
 The cost of gas is set to rise this summer to be higher than it has been in a while.
 The good news?
 You won’t care because you already planned your gas budget.
 Hello, open road.
 Goodbye, digging spare change out from under the seats (unless you’re jonesin’ for a cold soda).